 If production around Grasse is nowadays much reduced, the know-how is still there requiring only to be used and to endure.
 The same goes for the iconic and prestigious image that Grasse represents in the world of perfumery.
 As a living memory and an ambassador for perfumery across the world, the International Museum of Perfumery has as its mission the presentation of varied features related to this industry.

-As with the preservation of a perfume factory, the establishment of a conservatory of scented plants is fundamental to the survival and development of the industrial heritage of Grasse and Its areas of expertise have been inscribed on UNESCO's Intangible Cultural Heritage List since 2018.
+As with the preservation of a perfume factory, the establishment of a conservatory of scented plants is fundamental to the survival and development of the industrial heritage of Grasse and its savoir-faire.